PD: Woman arrested for scanning fake barcodes at Wal-Mart self-checkout - NewsBreak

 BROWNSVILLE, Texas (ValleyCentral) — A Brownsville woman was arrested after attempting to scan fake barcodes in the Wal-Mart self-checkout line, police say.

-Mericarmen Gomez, 34, was taken into custody for the offense of fraud, destroy, removal, concealment of writing and theft.These are the best (and worst) state capitals to live in, study finds
+Mericarmen Gomez, 34, was taken into custody for the offense of fraud, destroy, removal, concealment of writing and theft.PD: Man chokes woman, slaps phone out of hand as she tries to call 911

 On Saturday, police responded to the Wal-Mart on Boca Chica where they were informed that Gomez was at the self-checkout line with some items.
 According to police, the suspect was scanning items with a barcode that she was holding in her hand.